 What’s the story?
 How do designed artefacts reflect an ideology and write a story of experience?
 And how can we rewrite that story?

-Our brief was to redesign and reframe an activity tracker through the lens of positive design.
-We conceptualized a radically different approach to a software application which supports exercising.
+The brief was to redesign and reframe an activity tracker through the lens of positive design.
+I conceptualized a radically different approach to a software application which supports exercising.
 One which is driven by psychological needs around well being and not by duty and competition.
-In so doing, you will support distinct groups of people to engage and maintain healthy levels of activity and feel good about themselves.
+In so doing, I supported distinct groups of people to engage and maintain healthy levels of activity and feel good about themselves.

 At a Glance